 Speaking of outers, it’s a good idea to replace these semi-regularly too.
 The continual movement of the inners will cause their internal sleeves to wear over time.

-Contamination, which is largely unavoidable, will also degrade performance over time, even when you do fit new inner cables.
+Contamination, which is largely unavoidable, will also degrade performance over time, even when you fit new inner cables.

 You can guard against this to some extent by fitting an anti-contamination ferrule at each end of the cable run.
-This is particularly important for mountain bikes, cyclocross bikes or gravel bikes, which are likely to get mucky.
+This is particularly important for mountain bikes, cyclocross bikes and gravel bikes, which are likely to get mucky.

 If you’re only replacing the inner cables, it’s worth lightly lubricating the new inner when you fit it.
-Higher quality new cable sets will typically come pre-lubed though.
+Higher-quality new cable sets will typically come pre-lubed though.

 If you’re replacing the brake and gear cables on your bike – whether that’s just the inners or the complete set – you should use the right tools to get a clean finish.
 Proper cable cutters are fairly affordable and do a much better job than side snips.